nllz/IRTF-HRPC/draft-report.md

 ## Theory discussed in the research group

-+ Value laden engineering as discussed in {{Cath}}

-+ "Values and Networks" work by Roland Bless

-+ Principles from NetMundial Multistakeholder Statement
+### Principles from NetMundial Multistakeholder Statement

 NETmundial was a bell-weather event held in October 2014, where stakeholders from academia, business, civil society, governments came together to discuss Principles and a Roadmap for Internet governance.
 While the Principles did not address protocol development specifically, they did include a principle on Open Standards: